DataDog/documentation/content/en/account_management/teams/_index.md

 - A list of search facets at the top left
 - A search term in the search bar

 When a user enables a team filter, they see only the resources associated with their teams or with the services owned by their teams.
 The team filter state is global and persistent.
 Therefore, Datadog maintains team context across a user's navigation journey over all applicable products.

-The table below describes the products in which you can use the team filter:
+The following table describes the products in which you can use the team filter:

 | Product List Page       | Filter basis                                                                     |
 |-------------------------|----------------------------------------------------------------------------------|